 Oxmoor, situated to the north of Huntingdon and also welcomes applicants from further afield.

-Results were sent out on 16th April 2020.
-Late applications are now being processed - if your application was late, offer letters will be sent on 1st May 2020.
+Results are due to be sent out on 16th April 2021.
+If your application was late, offer letters will be sent on 18th May 2021.
 Contact the school office for any enquiries.

 Thongsley Fields Primary & Nursery School is an Academy of The Cam Academy Trust.
 The Trust and the local governing board agree to accept the Admission Policy guidelines produced by Cambridgeshire County Council.